taurusilver7/linkedin-2.0/README.md

-# Getting Started with Create React App
+# LinkedIn Clone 2.0

+> LinkedIn is an American business and employment-oriented online service that operates via websites and mobile apps.
+Launched on May 5, 2003, the platform is mainly used for professional networking, and allows job seekers to post their CVs and employers to post jobs.

+> The platform styling is with styled-components with Redux handling the global states & google authentication along with firebase hosting.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts